LouisC00/nextecom/README.md

-Here's a sample GitHub README for your NextCom Script project:# NextCom - Next.js E-commerce Platform
+# NextCom - Next.js E-commerce Platform

 Welcome to NextCom, a modern e-commerce platform built with Next.js and other cutting-edge technologies.
 This project is a showcase of my skills as a full-stack developer, focusing on performance, security, and user experience.